youssefmohammad79/ox_project/README.md

 # ox_project
 the game o/x

-### saif  :  #It may be made up of two individuals, one x and the other o, and the first one must make rows o or x, but they must be either length or width, or a row that descends gradually.
+### saif  :  #It is a game consisting of two players, one is x and the other is o.
+The first one to complete the o or x rows in length, width, or a gradually descending row is the winner.
 ### Youssef

 ### ammar